 Property, plant, and equipment are recorded at cost and depreciated or amortized using the straight-line method over the estimated useful lives of the respective assets.
+Depreciation normally begin when assets are ready for its intended use.
 Leasehold improvements are amortized using the straight-line method over the shorter of their estimated useful lives or the lease term.
 Major additions and improvements are capitalized, while replacements, repairs, and maintenance that do not extend the life of an asset are charged to operations.
 We depreciate plants over a maximum life of 40 years and plant improvements over the shorter of the asset life or remaining useful life of the plants structure using the straight-line method.
 Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation or amortization are removed from the accounts.
 Costs incurred to acquire, construct or install property, plant, and equipment during the construction stage of a capital project and costs capitalized in conjunction with major improvements that have not yet been placed in service are recorded as construction in progress, and accordingly are not currently being depreciated.
 The Company capitalizes interest cost incurred on funds used to construct property, plant and equipment.
 The estimated useful lives of assets are as follows: